 The Yamaha FZS600 Fazer is a fairly well made motorcycle, and except for the black painted downpipes rotting away, or the brake calipers seizing up, the Yamaha FZS600 Fazer doesn't suffer big problems.
 It can rack up very high miles with regular servicing.
 Apart from its thirst for fuel it would make a great despatcher's motorcycle.

 There are loads of used Yamaha FZS600 Fazers out there and all make a good choice as a first time `proper' bike, or a general weekend toy for the rider who values an upright riding position more than 150mph performance.
 Yes, it looks a bit dated, but the Yamaha FZS600 Fazer offers real world biking for as little as £1500.
-Find a Yamaha FZS600 Fazer for sale

 Insurance group: 12 of 17 – compare motorcycle insurance quotes now.

 There's room for proper waterproofs under the Yamaha FZS600 Fazer's seat, the brakes are outstanding and the half fairing may look a bit Star Wars 1978, but it works well.
 Pillion grabrail, stainless steel exhaust silencer and centrestand help make the Yamaha FZS600 Fazer a practical motorcycle.